Dr. Bradley Eyford DC and Dr. Dena Marie Terranova DC

 Headaches / Migraine Specialist

 Headache is a common problem reported frequently in almost all age groups.
 It is worthy to note that not all headaches are migraines.
+There are various types of headaches.
+Some are benign, caused by factors like stress or medication overuse.
+Others may result from a more serious underlying condition, such as brain hemorrhage or arteritis.

 Tacoma Chiropractic Health Connection to Alleviate Headache/Migraine Pain Tacoma Chiropractic